-Finally, to reinforce the gender diversity promotion measures, the Company adopted in 2023, the 2024 Plan for Equality, reflecting changes to the 2023 Plan for Equality adopted in 2022.
-Semapa communicated the Plan to the CMVM, and published it on the website11 of Semapa.
+Finally, to reinforce the gender diversity promotion measures, the Company adopted in 2024, the 2025 Plan for Equality, reflecting changes to the 2024 Plan for Equality adopted in 2023.
+Semapa communicated the Plan to the CMVM, and also published it on the website 12 of Semapa.

-Information on how compliance with the system of more balanced representation helps promote equality between men and women at Semapa on the governing bodies and among the Employees is detailed in Chapter 4.4.1 of this Annual Report.
+Information on how compliance with the system of more balanced representation helps promote equality between men and women at Semapa on the governing bodies and among the Employees is detailed in this Annual Report in Chapter 4.1.3.1.